mohammadshrahi/customHorizontalCalendar/README.md

 A new flutter plugin project aims to implement horizontal Calender.

 # Features #
--Seperate Date picker Component.
+- Seperate Date picker Component.
--CustomShape and style  for Selected Item.
+- CustomShape and style  for Selected Item.
--CustomShape and style  for unSelected Item.
+- CustomShape and style  for unSelected Item.
--Swipe behavior,not list.
+- Swipe behavior,not list.

 ## Getting Started